AlexisGitHu/BipartiteNetworks_SAA/README.md

 tidyr

 vegan

+### Repository
+As this work adds content to Javier García Algarra original  repositories Kcorebip and Spectnull, this repository provides a submodule for both.

+However, all the changes to those repositories are included in the spectull_changed directory (Kcorebip has not been modified).
+It is worth to mention that the integration with the Kcorebip module is transparent.

 ### Sources files
-All sources files contain the necessary functions collected from other libraries such that the code can be executed.
-Some functions have been modified, so use the ones provided.
+All sources files specifications within R scripts provide the necessary functions collected from other libraries.
+Some functions have been modified, so use the ones provided and avoid sourcing Spectnull original repository (it may work, but this submodule is not intended to change in the future).